 Firuzeh Shokooh Valle is a sociologist and journalist from Puerto Rico.
 Her research examines how global development policy frames the relationships between gender, technology, and science, and the ways in which feminist activists mobilize around these issues in Latin America and other regions of the global South.
 Her work is located within a southern political geography that is in contention with the legacy, and persistence, of colonialism.
-Her forhcoming book tentatively titled Unravelling Feminist Technopolitics: Solidarity, Pleasure, and Violence in the Global South is forthcoming with Stanford University Press.
+Her forhcoming book tentatively titled In Defense of Solidarity and Pleasure: Feminist Technopolitics from the Global South is forthcoming in Fall 2023 with Stanford University Press.

 Firuzeh has authored and co-authored academic articles published in the peer-reviewed journals Sociology of Development, Feminist Media Studies, Journal of Contemporary Ethnography, and Social Movement Studies.
 As a journalist, she has covered violence against women and gender politics, racism, poverty and socioeconomic development, and migration in Puerto Rico.
 She has earned numerous national awards for her journalistic investigative work.
 She is the former Spanish Language Editor of the independent multilingual digital media publication Global Voices Online, where she mentored numerous aspiring journalists and women of color.
 Firuzeh has also done volunteer work with grassroots women’s organizations helping them design social media strategies that reflect their vision.